bianca-martinsg/spa/readme.md

-# Product Registration and Listing SPA (Laravel 6.2)
+# Product Registration and Listing SPA

 This project is a **single-page application** built with Laravel 6.2 for the main flow of **product registration and listing**, featuring: